-Charlotte di Vita MBE founded Trade plus Aid in 1990 to alleviate poverty in developing countries by means of job creation, capacity building, skills development through entrepreneurial innovation and social enterprise.
+Charlotte di Vita founded Trade plus Aid in 1990 to alleviate poverty in developing countries by means of job creation, capacity building, and skills development through entrepreneurial innovation.

-The primary environmental programme is a roll-out of bio-digesters in rural areas of Southern Africa, providing a simple to operate, sustainable alternative energy source with a low carbon footprint.
-This technology saves money, helps prevent deforestation, improves health and hygiene, and decreases pollution of local water sources, whilst generating self-sufficient and sustainable income for social development programmes.
-For more information please see www.tradeplusaid.com and this short film above.
+The primary environmental programme rolled-out bio-digesters in rural areas of Southern Africa, providing a simple to operate, sustainable alternative energy source with a low carbon footprint.
+This technology saves money, helps prevent deforestation, improves health and hygiene, and decreases pollution of local water sources whilst generating self-sufficient and sustainable income for social development programmes.